kezeneilhou/livewire-tailwind-modal/readme.md

 # Laravel Livewire Modals

-This package allows you to dynamically show your Laravel Livewire 3 components inside Bootstrap modals.
+This package allows you to dynamically show your Laravel Livewire 3 components inside tailwind modals.

  **Warning:** This package is not backward compatible with Livewire 2.